salesforce/apollo/README.md

 ## Current Status

-Currently, the system is in devlopment.
-Fundamental identity and digest/signature/pubKey encodings has been integrated.
+Currently, the system is in development.
+Fundamental identity and digest/signature/pubKey encodings have been integrated.
 Apollo is using Aleph-BFT for consensus, in the form of the Ethereal module.
-CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for it's linear log and transaction model.
+CHOAM has now replaced Consortium, and the SQL replicated state machine now uses CHOAM for its linear log and transaction model.

-Multitenant shards is in place and being worked upon currently.
+Multi-tenant shards are in place and being worked upon currently.
 This integrates Stereotomy and Delphinius using CHOAM.
 An E2E test of the ReBAC Delphinius service is in development being tested.
 Full integration of ProcessDomains using Fireflies discovery is in development.